VPN protocols explained

 IKEv2

 Internet Key Exchange version 2, or IKEv2 for short, is very common on VPN mobile apps.
-The reason for that is that when the connection with a VPN server is interrupted, you will be automatically reconnected.
-This allows for virtually seamless switching between wifi and mobile data.
+That’s because when the connection with a VPN server is interrupted, IKEv2 will automatically reconnect you.
+This allows for virtually seamless switching between Wi-Fi and mobile data.

 The protocol also supports advanced cipher functions.
-You can use it with 3DES and AES for encryption, with the latter being the safest method.
+You can use it with 3DES and AES for encryption, with the latter considered the safest method.

 OpenVPN